agam1092005/Vajra-RCA/README.md

 Every hypothesis carries three evidence buckets:

-- **✅ Confirmed** — Direct, verifiable proof (e.g., a config commit diff, a matching attack signature, a dependency path)
+- **Confirmed** — Direct, verifiable proof (e.g., a config commit diff, a matching attack signature, a dependency path)
-- **🔗 Correlated** — Same-window signals not proven causal (e.g., concurrent attack traffic under a config-change hypothesis)
+- **Correlated** — Same-window signals not proven causal (e.g., concurrent attack traffic under a config-change hypothesis)
-- **❓ Missing** — Data that would confirm/reject the hypothesis but is unavailable (e.g., packet-drop telemetry for the window)
+- **Missing** — Data that would confirm/reject the hypothesis but is unavailable (e.g., packet-drop telemetry for the window)

 #### Risk-Tiered Remediation Recommendations